NobleMathews/FuzzSliceICSE/readme.md

 | INFO     | fuzz:build_report:533 - ./test_lib/tmux/layout-custom.c:66: error: Buffer Overrun L1
 ```

 If you would like to replicate all the results in the paper you can uncomment any warning within any of the projects in `info_lib/<project>/targets.txt` directory.
 Then in the `config.yaml` file, replace `test_library` attribute with `<project>`.
 Then run `python3 main.py`.
 We have reduced the fuzzing time from 5 minutes to 10 seconds in `config.yaml` so that users can see the fuzzing of several warnings at a faster pace (at the cost of accuracy).
 Even with this reduced configuration building all the projects and covering all warnings in the analysis would take 8 hours of fuzzing and compilation time.
+Users can increase the fuzzing time to 5 minutes for accurate results by setting the `timeout` attribute in `config.yaml` to 300.

 ### Running the tool on a custom repo